-In Major Acquisition, IBM Will Acquire Open-Source Software Company Red Hat
+IBM Will Acquire Open-Source Software Company Red Hat In $34 Billion Deal

 In what may be the most significant tech acquisition of the year, IBM says it will acquire open-source software company Red Hat for approximately $34 billion.